-Facebook Has Been Saving Call And Text Logs From Android Users For Years, Ars Technica Reports
+Facebook Has Been Saving Call And Text Logs From Android Users For Years, ‘Ars Technica’ Reports

-Some Android users are finding out that Facebook had been saving their call and text message logs for years.
+Some Android users are finding out that Facebook has been saving their call and text message logs for years.
 According to a report from Ars Technica, the social media giant’s virtual treasure trove of call and SMS data from Android users goes back years and ended in late 2017.

-Many Android users have posted screenshots of their Facebook Zip files containing very detailed phone and text message logs, including dates, call recipients, contact numbers, call lengths, and more.
+Many Android users have posted screenshots of their Facebook zip files, containing very detailed phone and text message logs, including dates, call recipients, contact numbers, call lengths, and more.

 Last week, programmer Dylan McKay was going through the data archive he pulled from Facebook when he discovered that the social media platform had collected about two years’ worth of phone call data from his Android device.
 He posted screenshots of his — and his grandmother’s — Facebook data dumps on Twitter.
 The post immediately went viral, with many commenting that they experienced the same.

 Ars Technica writer Sean Gallagher picked up the story and confirmed that his own Facebook data archive contained call, SMS, and MMS metadata from an Android device he used in 2015 and 2016.
 Mashable writer Adam Rosenberg noted that the issue seems limited to Android devices and only when specific permissions were granted.
-Rosenberg, an Android user, also downloaded his Facebook data but found no record of his calls.
+Rosenberg, an Android user, also downloaded his Facebook data, but found no record of his calls.

 Downloaded my facebook data as a ZIP file